-Here’s how Muhall turned the candidate experience at PointClickCare into one that feels like fine dining — and how you can, too.
+The answer is yes.
+Here’s how Mulhall turned the interview process at PointClickCare into one that feels like that of fine dining — and how you can, too.

 1. Create a pre-interview correspondence template